jar.exe : Java Glossary

 If any file is a directory then it is processed recursively.
 The manifest file name and the archive file name needs to be specified in the same order that the 'm' and 'f' flags are specified.
 You will be safe if you always put the options in standard order and put the files in standard order.

-Prepare a skeleton manifest main.mft file to define your main class that looks like this:
+Prepare a skeleton manifest main.mft file to define your

-Main-Class com.mindprod.Bulk
+Main-Class: com.mindprod.Bulk

-Specify all the qualification you want included in the jar to get the proper package names and set your default directory appropriately : e.g.
+Specify all the qualification you want included in the jar to get the proper package names and set your default directory

 Note that the following technique will not work.
 You will get NoClassDefFoundErrors.